Engrove/Engrove-Audio-Tools-2.0/docs/ai_protocols/md2yml_protocol_loader.md

     why_md: "Implements Grundbulten's traceability requirements, making the output file self-verifying."

   - id: S4
-    title: "Final Delivery Packaging (Markdown Shell)"
+    title: "Mandatory Output Packaging (Markdown Shell)"
     rule: "The final, generated YAML string from S3 MUST be packaged for delivery.
-The final output must be a Markdown file containing the YAML content inside a ` ```yaml ... ``` ` code block, enclosed by `BEGIN FILE:` and `END FILE:` sentinels that reflect the new target `.yml` path."
+The final output must be a single Markdown response containing the YAML content inside a ` ```yaml ... ``` ` code block, enclosed by `BEGIN FILE:` and `END FILE:` sentinels that reflect the new target `.yml` path.
+The direct delivery of a raw YAML code block is a protocol violation and will fail verification."
-    why_md: "To ensure the output is directly usable in AI chat platforms that restrict `.yml` files.
+    why_md: "To ensure the output is directly usable and verifiable in AI chat platforms that restrict `.yml` files.
 This creates a closed-loop, chat-friendly workflow where the output of one conversion is ready to be the input for another session."

   - id: S5
     title: "Grundbulten-Compliant Verification & Reporting"